chef/chef-web-docs/content/unified_mode.md

 end
 ```

-Unified mode eliminates the need for the `ruby_block` resource, the `lazy` evaluation, and the variable declaration, simplifying how the cookbook is authored.
+Unified Mode eliminates the need for the `ruby_block` resource, the `lazy` evaluation, and the variable declaration, simplifying how the cookbook is authored.

 ### Recovery and exception handling